Remote working one year on – the lessons for HR teams to follow in 2021

 To succeed during periods of change, organisations and HR teams have had to rely on technology to help ensure business continuity.

 Employee documents which may have originally been stored in filing cabinets in the office have had to be moved online to ensure everyone has access to the documents they need outside of the office.
 Hosted HR software, as a result, is allowing HR teams to keep employee documents in a safe, secure system which can be accessed anywhere.

 Face-to-face job interviews have been replaced by online interviews, and new starters are having to be onboarded virtually.
-For HR teams, this has meant investment in tools like Ciphr Onboarding and Ciphr iRecruit has been crucial to make sure the recruitment and onboarding process continues to run smoothly while working remotely.
+For HR teams, this has meant investment in tools like Ciphr Onboarding and Ciphr iRecruit has been crucial to make sure the remote recruitment and onboarding process continues to run smoothly.

 And these challenging times have meant employees want to feel safe in relation to their pay and want to be assured that they will be paid accurately and on time.
 As a result, HR have learnt that payroll technology and software and services can help them ease employee concerns about pay and keep the pay processes running smoothly.

 Lesson 4: wellbeing needs to be top priority

 A survey carried out earlier this year found that a third of employees (35%) reported that mental and physical wellbeing across their team was ‘not good’ or ‘not good at all’, showing that Covid-19 has heavily impacted employees’ wellbeing.